 So if they do not receive reliable categorical direction, what do they gain from their putative commitment?
 It must be acknowledged that they have hope.
 They believe they are doing God’s will and that their efforts will please Him regardless of the theological impossibility of that effort.
 They see a divine justice in the next life repairing all the injustices so plainly seen in this one.
 They hope to be rewarded with heaven and to avoid being punished with hell, to see their lost loved ones in the next life, to be heard when they cry out in pain or fear.
-And if all of this is transactional and hypothetical, if it all appeals to psychological utility or transference, if it reduces their adoration to just one more means to one more end, and if it gives them an illusory control of a reality that is beyond their understanding, it is behavior explicitly endorsed in the Scripture which is the repository of their beliefs.
+And if all of this is transactional and hypothetical, if it all appeals to psychological utility or transference, if it reduces their adoration to just one more means to one more end, and if it gives them an illusory control of a reality that is beyond their understanding, it is behavior explicitly endorsed in the Scripture which is the repository of their beliefs and their hopes.